Best Camera Drones For Sale UK 2016

 The UDI U818S quadcopter is available for sale on at a reasonable price for a mid range device .
 It costs a lot less than competitors like the walker voyager and the Parrot Bebop and it packs a punch in terms of fetaures and performance.
 As far as value for money goes it is the closest you will get to a professional quadcopter drone in this price range.

 Although I’m pretty comfortable using my phone to navigate, you can always choose to purchase the Skycontroller if you’re not a fan of touch screen controls.
-The 14 megapixels camera with a fisheye lens built into the nose is the coolest thing about this Bebop.
+The 14 megapixels camera with a fisheye lens built into the nose is one of the coolest things about this Bebop.
 The videos it recorded in full HD 1080p were crisp and high quality.
 I paired it with the tablet (or phone) and enjoyed the live streaming!

 My verdict on the Parrot Bebop Drone would be that it’s an incredible device for those looking to make high quality videos for an affordable price.
 The FPV Sky Controller is also one of the most advanced on the market, making controlling the quad a lot easier so you can concentrate on flying and capturing footage.
 It is definetely one of the best rc drones with a camera for sale.
 Another great product by the same company is the Parrot A.R Drone 2.0 Elite Edition.